New determination of the neutrino hadronic production cross sections from GeV to beyond PeV energies: Contribution from other production channels and from nuclei

 \section{Contribution from other production channels and from nuclei}

 In this section, we present our model for $\nu$ production from all the production channels other than the $\pi^\pm$ ones discussed in Sect. \ref{sec:pi_charged}.
-We also remind the tools for treating scatterings involving nuclei heavier than hydrogen.
+We also remind the reader of the tools for treating scatterings involving nuclei heavier than hydrogen.

 The relevant decay channels contributing to $\nu_\mu$ production, for which we have an analytical model calibrated on the available data, along with their corresponding branching ratios (in parentheses), are: